allegory-software/allegory-sdk/MAKING-WIDGETS.md

 * work in different types of containers: inline, block, flex, grid.
 * be instantiable from both html and JavaScript with all the features.
 * allow any property changes while the widget is live.
-  * this alone increases complexity substantially at least for DOM-based widgets.
+  * this alone increases complexity substantially, at least for DOM-based widgets, less so for canvas-drawn widgets.
 * not leak event listeners when detached from DOM.
 * maintain hidden input elements to work in forms.
-* work at any parent font size.
+* work at any inherited font size.
 * use only theme colors.
 * update itself when resized.
 * fire events on state changes.
-* be stylable by having semantic css classes on its inner parts.
+* be stylable with css classes describing its inner parts.
 * have stylable state by setting html attributes and/or css classes for state.
 * have reasonable min and max dimensions even if its a stretchable widget.
 * be focusable (if interactive), and have good keyboard interaction.